khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

 ### Accessibility Requirements

     NFR18.
-The headers in the application shall meet the WCAG AA Large contrast rating, at a minimum.
+The headers in the application shall meet the WCAG AA Large contrast rating at a minimum.

     NFR19.
-The control panel's buttons shall meet the WCAG AA contrast rating, at a minimum.
+The control panel's buttons shall meet the WCAG AA contrast rating at a minimum.

     NFR20.
-The navigation panel's hyperlinks shall meet the WCAG AA Large contrast rating, at a minimum.
+The navigation panel's hyperlinks shall meet the WCAG AA Large contrast rating at a minimum.

     NFR21.
 The control panel's previewer shall toggle between a white or black font color depending on the perceived lightness of the background color.

     NFR22.
-The texts within the main section of the mock site page shall toggle between lightest or darkest color within the palette depending on the perceived lightness of the background color.
+The texts within the main section of the mock site page shall toggle between the lightest or darkest color within the palette depending on the perceived lightness of the background color.

     NFR23.
-The headers and body texts of the mock site page shall meet the WCAG AA contrast ratings, at a minimum, when the color palette has been adjusted by the user.
+The headers and body texts of the mock site page shall meet the WCAG AA contrast ratings, at a minimum, when the user has adjusted the color palette.

 ### Usability Requirements

     NFR24.
 The application shall not require the user to perform more than one action or click to go to a new page within the application.

     NFR25.
-The application shall not require the user to perform more than one action or click to go to generate a new color palette.
+The application shall not require the user to perform more than one action or click to generate a new color palette.

     NFR26.
-The application shall not require the user to perform more than one action or click to go to adjust the current color palette.
+The application shall not require the user to perform more than one action or click to adjust the current color palette.

     NFR27.
-The application shall not require the user to perform more than one action or click to go to copy the hexadecimal values of the color palette.
+The application shall not require the user to perform more than one action or click to copy the hexadecimal values of the color palette.

     NFR28.
 The application shall be simple and easy to use.

     NFR29.
-The application's mock site page shall have an aesthetically pleasing layout with roughly follows the UI/UX 60-30-10 color rules.
+The application's mock site page shall have an aesthetically pleasing layout roughly following the UI/UX 60-30-10 color rules.

     NFR30.
 The cards displayed on the contrast checker page shall have an aesthetically pleasing layout.